Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Analysis and results

 \section{Analysis and results}

-In order to constrain the background parameters and compute their respective posterior distributions of the normal and self-accelerating branch, we perform a Bayesian statistical analysis with the Pantheon+ catalog , the mock catalog of standard sirens described in Section \ref{sec:statistical} and the combination of both catalogs.
-To perform the analysis we use the \texttt{emcee} \footnote{\href{https://emcee.readthedocs.io/en/stable/} {emcee.readthedocs.io}} code and we combine the marginalized distributions for each fractional density of the models using the \texttt{ChainConsumer} \footnote{\href{https://samreay.github.io/ChainConsumer/}{samreay.github.io/ChainConsumer}} package.
+To constrain the background parameters and compute their respective posterior distributions of the normal and self-accelerating branch, we perform a Bayesian statistical analysis with the Pantheon+ catalogue, the mock catalogue of standard sirens described in Section \ref{sec:statistical} and the combination of both catalogues.
+To perform the analysis, we use the \texttt{emcee} \footnote{\href{https://emcee.readthedocs.io/en/stable/} {emcee.readthedocs.io}} code and we combine the marginalised distributions for each fractional density of the models using the \texttt{ChainConsumer} \footnote{\href{https://samreay.github.io/ChainConsumer/}{samreay.github.io/ChainConsumer}} package.